-Polyphagous shot hole borer and Kuroshio shot hole borer (Euwallacea spp.) and Fusarium fungus
+Polyphagous shot hole borer (Euwallacea whitfordiodendrus) and Kuroshio shot hole borer (Euwallacea kuroshio) and Fusarium fungus

-NOTE: the Polyphagous and Kuroshio shot hole borers and their associated fungi – primarily Fusarium – attacking avocadoes and other trees in California are completely unrelated organisms to Laurel wilt, despite both being beetle-fungi complexes that affect avocado.
+NOTE: the Polyphagous and Kuroshio shot hole borers and their associated fungi – primarily Fusarium – attacking avocados and other trees in California are completely unrelated organisms to Laurel wilt, despite both being beetle-fungi complexes that effect avocado.
 Click here to read about Laurel wilt, an ambrosia beetle Xyleborus glabratus and associated fungus Raffaelea lauricola.

 In 2014, the disease was detected for the first time in a commercial avocado nursery.
 A “grower alert” suggested steps growers should take to avoid spreading the disease.
 The focus was on disposal of wood from infested trees – including as firewood, pruning debris, or chips; and on ensuring that twigs and leaves are not present in bins used to ship the fruit.
 Growers are also advised to inspect not just their avocado trees but other hosts (see below) growing near their orchards (California Avocado Commission 2014).

 The original disease is caused by a new, previously undescribed fungus – Fusarium euwallacea – that forms a symbiotic relationship with the beetle.
 The beetles transport the fungus; in turn, the beetle larvae live in galleries within the tree and feed on the fungus.
-The two beetles – the polyphagous shot hole borer (PSHB) and Kuroshio shot hole borers (KSHB) – are morphologically indistinguishable from the tea shot hole borer, Euwallacea fornicatus, an ambrosia beetle from Asia.
-However, scientists suspect that the California beetles are new species, based on the large differences in DNA sequences between the beetles invading California and beetles from tea plantations in Asia.
-The beetles discovered in California is smaller than a sesame seed (about 0.1 inch in length).
+The two beetles – the polyphagous shot hole borer (PSHB) and Kuroshio shot hole borers (KSHB) – are morphologically very similar to other ambrosia beetles called the tea shot hole borer.
+In November 2018, scientists distinguished four species in the Euwallacea fornicates species complex of ambrosia beetles from Asia (Gomez et al. 2018).
+The two beetles introduced to California beetles are among these newly described species.
 The PSHB has been causing damage to commercial avocado orchards in Israel since 2009 (Eskalen pers. comm.
 2012).
 The PSHB is native to Vietnam (California Forest Pest Council 2015).
 It has been in California since at least 2003, when it was found on some black locust (Robinia pseudoacacia) (Eskalen et al. 2013).

-The second beetle, named the Kuroshio shot hole borer, is from Taiwan.
+The Kuroshio shot hole borer is thought to be native to Japan, Indonesia, and Taiwan (Gomez et al. 2018).
 It transports a different group of fungi.

 Studies at the Los Angeles County Arboretum and Huntington Library, Arts Collections, and Botanical Gardens have identified more than 200 species of tree, shrub, or vine that are attacked by the PSHB; these plants are in 58 plant families from every continent except Antarctica (Eskalen et al. 2013).
 (More recent studies have found the beetle in more than 300 species (Coleman, 2016.)
 The Fusarium fungus was detected in 54% of these trees – 113 species.
 Among the trees attacked by the PSHB are 11 species native to the southern California; 13 agriculturally important trees; and 53 species widely used in urban plantings.
 Analysis of a typical metropolitan area’s tree survey indicates that these latter constitute more than half of all trees planted in urban areas of southern California (Eskalen et al. 2013).